 Mossery is available at Kinokuniya, Kasa Suasa and Markas.

-Those with traditional tastes will be pleased with B’Nottee: Its notebooks, Roti pencil cases and Lipat card wallets are handmade from washable craft paper – the paper feels and wears like leather, but is as stitchable and washable as fabric – before they are hand-dyed in pretty palettes of beige, blue, brown and violet.
-B’Nottee has gotten slightly more playful in recent months; new products include postman tote bags, adorned with animal patches (there are Malayan tigers, tapirs, and sunbears!).
+Those with traditional tastes will be pleased with B’Nottee: Its notebooks and Roti pencil cases are handmade from washable craft paper – the paper feels and wears like leather, but is as stitchable and washable as fabric – before they are hand-dyed in pretty palettes of beige, blue, brown and violet.
+B’Nottee also stocks their own range of notebook covers called Notteebooks and playful-looking products like the Wang Wang Pineapple tote bags and sticker sets.

 The Alphabet Press is devoted to the centuries-old craftsmanship of letterpressing.
 Much like its presses’ indentations on premium paper, its letterpress goods will leave an impression on you – clever prose and puns, carefully typographed and coupled with dainty, minimal illustrations, including the ‘I pine for you’ card accompanied with a picture of a pineapple, or the phrase ‘You’re the sambal to my nasi lemak’ on biscuit-brown paper.
 Our favourites are the ones that are markedly Malaysian: the local food series of postcards featuring curry puffs and nasi lemak, and the line of animal cards with hornbills, tapirs and tigers.

 Geek out over beautiful stationery at Papergeek’s stock of scrapbook albums, adorable felt-tip pens with cat-shaped tips, sticky notes, colourful washi tapes, and more.
 Their leather journals are handmade in Shanghai and KL, and every journal comes with two refills.